sheadscott/open-source-guide/README.md

 This guide also contains a checklist we created that helps ensure our repos are clear, accessible, and user-friendly.
 Some terminology used may be GitHub-specific, but the concepts are applicable regardless of your version control system or platform.
 We wrote it so that both non-coders and coders can understand it.
 (If something is not clear, please let us know.)

-We’re sharing it because it we think it’s helpful for lots of organizations, including our own.
+We’re sharing it because we think it’s helpful for lots of organizations, including our own.
 We know that many of our repos don’t conform to this exact style.
 By articulating a specific style, we hope this document will also help us improve our own practices.

 ## How to use this guide